 BIOGRAPHY

-The saxophonist, composer and arranger Silvio Zalambani for several years has dedicated himself mainly to artistic, educational and research musical activities on traditional Latin American music, in particular Tango and Cuban, Brazilian and Rio de la Plata culture.
+The saxophonist and composer Silvio Zalambani for several years has dedicated himself mainly to artistic, educational and research musical activities on traditional Latin American music, in particular Tango and Cuban, Brazilian and Rio de la Plata culture.

 He usually plays in a duo with Argentine pianist Federico Lechner and in a trio Tango Malandra with the Argentine singer Sandra Rehder and the Argentine guitarist Adrian Fioramonti; he's also the creator and the artistic director of his 4to Tango, of the project Grupo Candombe, of the saxophone quintet Amerindia Ensemble and the trio Tango Tres.